skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 magic instead of being an apprentice or joining a guild.

 Dan is also pretty outspoken, impulsive, and foul-mouthed.
-He tends to blurt out outragous things, to which I reply, "Did you say that in character?"
+He tends to blurt out outrageous things, to which I reply, "Did you say that in character?"
 He'll often reply, "Um.
 Sure."

 So what we ended up with was a very brash Wizard with a penchant for